Crimes de la commune: Photomontage as a form of manipulation

 From the outset, photomontage was intended to incriminate the Communards, as the title of the photographic series indicates.
-In a style very different from French photographe Jules Raudnitz's series, Sabbat rouge however, the aim is still to equate the Paris Commune with a bad fever, or a fit of insanity requiring rigorous treatment.
+In a style very different from French photographer Jules Raudnitz's series, Le Sabbat rouge however, the aim is still to equate the Paris Commune with a bad fever, or a fit of insanity requiring rigorous treatment.
 Leaving behind the tone of a pamphlet, Appert's claim to objectivity and accuracy is quite ostentatious, particularly in the title of his proofs.
 This claim to objectivity does not, however, change the nature of the series, which remains "a partisan, propaganda narrative, whose central figure is that of the execution, tirelessly declined."

 Murder of 62 hostages, rue Haxo 85 in Belleville.
 May 26, 1871, 5 p.m.

 Finally, these photomontages take considerable liberties with historical facts.
 The execution of the hostages at the Roquette prison was indeed ordered by Théophile Ferré on May 24, 1871, but he was not present at the scene, contrary to what Appert's image suggests.
 The scene is silent on the confusion of the moment, and the Communards' determination to prevent the execution.
 The Rue Haxo hostages were not executed all at once, as the photomontage shows, but in small groups, in great confusion.
 More significantly, Generals Thomas and Lecomte were shot one after the other, summarily and by the angry: Appert's photomontage, itself inspired by an engraving in L'Illustration, gives the impression of a joint execution by an organized platoon, as if implementing a decision of the Paris.

 The series succeeded in discrediting the Paris Commune in the long term, since during the centenary of the Paris Commune, West Germany in particular republished the images from Crimes de la Commune without specifying their photomontage status.
 In 1972 in France, certain editions continued to present "Appert's tricks as authentic documents", and even in 2016, the daily newspaper Ouest-France reused the image of the shooting at the Roquette prison without providing the same information.